-Greywater recycling systems reuse wastewater for ornamental plant irrigation
+Greywater recycling systems reuse wastewater for irrigation

 Greywater from your home can be piped directly to a buried vault (settling tank) where solid debris settles to the bottom and grease floats to the top.
 As greywater flows in, clarified liquid flows out.
 Greywater systems can be very simple and non-electric when the top of your planterbed (leach field) is below the elevation of the home's effluent pipe.
 When used as the settling tank of your greywater system, this basin also acts as a grease trap.
 Install strainer basket screens in all your sinks and use liquid soaps.
 The more you prevent particulates from entering the settling basin, the less you will ever have to remove.
 While there are 'grease traps' available for kitchen sinks, we doubt you need to go to that extent with proper precautions.
 Wipe your plates clean before washing with liquid soaps and you will do fine.